peterdanulf/reviewer/README.md

 ## How It Works

+### Basic Flow

 1. **Fetching**: Uses `gh pr list` to fetch PRs you're involved in
 2. **Prefetching**: Immediately prefetches detailed PR data in parallel for instant previews
 3. **Caching**: Caches PR data during picker session to avoid redundant API calls
 4. **Preview**: Shows rich PR details including metadata, status checks, comments, and description
 5. **Filtering**: Automatically filters out bot comments and automated test results

+### Smart Cache Refresh

+The plugin intelligently manages cache updates to provide the best user experience:

+#### When You Open the Picker

+- **First Time**: Shows "Loading PRs..." and fetches all data
+- **Subsequent Opens**: Shows cached PRs instantly while checking for updates in the background

+#### Background Update Detection

+When the picker is open, it automatically checks for PR updates by comparing timestamps:

+- **Left Window Changes** (PR list icons/titles):
+  - Review status changes (✗ → ✓)
+  - PR title changes
+  - Author changes
+  - **Action**: Picker reopens to show fresh data

+- **Right Window Changes** (preview details only):
+  - New review comments added
+  - PR description edited
+  - New commits pushed
+  - **Action**: Cache updated silently, no disruption

+#### Intelligent Reopen Logic

+The picker only reopens when necessary:

+1. **Currently viewing updated PR**: If you're looking at PR #3 and it gets new comments → reopens to show fresh preview
+2. **Left window data changed**: If any PR's status icon changes → reopens to show fresh icons
+3. **Other PR updated**: If you're viewing PR #3 and PR #5 gets updated → stays open, no disruption

+This ensures you always see fresh data without unnecessary interruptions.

 ## Troubleshooting